Adaeze-Jennifer/Python-Project/README.md

 - What patterns can be observed in customer purchasing behaviour(order quantities, frequency)?
 - What relationships exist between sales and quantity?

-## 🧹Data Cleaning
+## 🧹Data Cleaning Steps
-- Handled missing values
+- Handled missing and incorrect values
 - Removed duplicates
-- Converted date columns
+- Converted date columns to appropriate formats for analysis
 - Ensured correct data types across all columns.

 ➢KEY TRENDS DISCOVERED